Shahzeb13/Assignment-1-Solution/README.md

 # Assignment-1-Solution
-This repo contains the pdf file and the video explaining my project which is job portal system.
+This repo contains the pdf file and the video explaining my project.
 Thanks!
+I really appreciate you for your time!